radusqrt/numerical-methods/README.md

 # numerical-methods
-## One PR for Hacktoberfest can be done by changing CONTRIBUTORS.md

-#### Repository with the purpose of helping the young ones in need on their path to achieving the computer science wisdom.
+### Repository with the purpose of helping the young ones in need on their path to achieving the computer science wisdom.
 Contains MATLAB/Octave implementations of the algorithms.

 Currently contains:
 - Nonlinear equations: